NEWS

 Representative Image Source: Pexels| Helena Lopes

 “At the age of 3, they came back hard and fast.
 She started having hundreds of seizures a day,” Salazar said.
 She then discovered that her daughter had epilepsy, but doctors refused to diagnose the same or term the seizures as such and called them “episodes or spells.”
 “We found out she had epilepsy by reading her chart.
 No one ever told us.
 I requested her medical records because I was a mom on a mission,” she recalled.
-The daughter developed a condition called Lennox-Gastaut syndrome (LGS) at the age of three.
+Her daughter developed a condition called Lennox-Gastaut syndrome (LGS) at the age of three.
 It causes seizures and other hindrances to mental and physical development, per the National Library of Medicine.
 Salazar explained that the condition developed due to a barrage of seizures itself.

 Representative Image Source: Pexels| Mart Production